Is Craft Beer Stronger Than Regular Beer?

 The more taste you can add, the more alcohol your beer can handle.

-When making craft beer the brewers are drawing a fine line between a great taste and a high alcohol content without ruining the flavor.
+REMEMBER: When brewing beer there is a fine line between a great taste and a high alcohol content without ruining the flavor.

 The Difference Between Craft Beer And Regular Beer